-- We could also have proven the above using a truth table. - There are 8 $(2^3)$ possible combinations of X, Y, Z. - For a large number of inputs using a truth table becomes unwieldy. - Example, if there are 10 inputs - $\sim$ 2 = 1024 possible combinations! - Example: Exclusive $OR = XOR = A \oplus B$ . - Output is high if inputs are different.
+Note: We could also have proven the above using a truth table.
+In this case there are 8 (23) possible combinations of X, Y, Z. For a large number of inputs using a truth table becomes unwieldy.
+For example, if we had 10 inputs then there would be $2^{10} = 1024$ possible combinations to consider!

+Example: The Exclusive $OR = XOR = A \oplus B$.

+Output is high if inputs are different.

-• How do we make an exclusive OR with AND, OR, and NOT gates?
+How do we make an exclusive OR with AND, OR, and NOT gates?
+Brute Force method:

-- Can we simplify this circuit with the use of less parts? - Use logical theorems:
+Can we simplify this circuit? simplify = use less parts Use logical theorems: